Global HiringContact us

 Minimum wage in Australia

 Employees working in Australia are entitled to a minimum wage, which may be defined by their award, enterprise agreement or other registered agreement.
-The minimum wages stated in these agreements can’t be lower than the National Minimum Wage.
+The minimum wage rates set in these instruments cannot be lower than the National Minimum Wage.

 National Minimum Wage in Australia

-As of 1st July 2024, the National Minimum Wage in Australia is AUD 24.10 AUD per hour.
-For full-time employees, this amounts to:
+As of 1 July 2025, the National Minimum Wage in Australia is AUD 24.95 per hour.
+For full-time employees working a standard 38-hour week, this amounts to:

-The National Minimum Wage is applicable to every employee, whether they are on a permanent, fixed-term or casual contract.
-Every year, the Fair Work Commission conducts an Annual Wage Review to determine whether there should be a change to the National Minimum Wage and award pay rates.
-When there is a change, it applies from the next full pay period after the change.
+The National Minimum Wage applies to all employees, including permanent, fixed-term and casual employees.
+Each year, the Fair Work Commission conducts an Annual Wage Review to determine whether changes are required.
+Any adjustments apply from the first full pay period after the effective date.

 Award-based minimum wages in Australia

-• Social, Community, Home Care and Disability Services Industry Award 2010: AUD 25.40 per hour
+• Social, Community, Home Care and Disability Services Industry Award: AUD 25.40 per hour

 Minimum wages for young workers in Australia

-Only workers aged 21 and over are entitled to the National Minimum Wage in Australia.
-Younger workers who are not covered by an award or other registered agreement are entitled to the following minimum wages depending on their age:
+Only employees aged 21 and over are entitled to the full National Minimum Wage.
+Younger employees not covered by an award or registered agreement are entitled to age-based minimum wage percentages, including:

 Minimum wages for apprentices and trainees in Australia